rjgeng/rjgeng.github.io/README.md

 ## Hello World 🌎

-- 💻    I'm Rongjun GENG & I am a Full Stack Web Developer, although I am a electronics engineer oversea before.
+- 💻    I'm Rongjun GENG, a Full Stack Web Developer, although I was a electronics engineer oversea before.
-- 🔭    I’m currently learning on **Machine Learning** now, and try to built some projects using Pandas, TensorFlow, Flask, and Python etc.
+- 🔭    Currently learning on **Machine Learning** now, and try to built some projects using Pandas, TensorFlow, Flask, and Python etc.
 - 🔬    Interested in most fields, ping me if you want to collaborate.
 - 🔗    Connect with me on <a href="https://www.linkedin.com/in/rjgeng/" target="_blank">LinkedIn</a>
 - 📧    Email me at <a href="rj.geng@gmail.com" target="_blank">rj.geng@gmail.com</a>